gracefulife/clova-developer-guide/en/CEK/Guides/BuildClovaHomeExtension/Return_Clova_Home_Extension_Response.md

 ```
 {% endraw %}

-If any error occurs while processing user requests, you must return an appropriate error message to CEK using the [Error API](/CEK/References/Clova_Home_API.md#ErrorAPI).
-Clova handles errors accordingly based on the API it has received.
+If any error occurs while processing user requests, you must return an appropriate error message to CEK using the [Error API](/CEK/References/ClovaHomeInterface/Control_Interfaces#ErrorAPI).
+Clova processes errors accordingly based on the API it has received.

 This is an example of when a `TargetOfflineError` message is returned due to a connection problem with an appliance.